ukrainian-serge/CAPSTONE.io/index.md

 **Observation:**

 - Above charts top(`Paper`) and bottom(`Digital`) titles are sorted by their respective `star_rating`
-  - In all but three cases(`"Fearless", "Words of Radiance", "Being Mortal"`), `Paper` takes the cake in terms of helpful reviews written
+  - In all but three cases, `"Fearless", "Words of Radiance", "Being Mortal"`, `Paper` takes the cake in terms of helpful reviews written

 *NOTE FROM ANALYST: `Words of Radiance` is one book of an excellent fantasy series!*